knasim/Behavioral-Cloning/writeup_template.md

 **Behavioral Cloning**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of which characterized good driving behavior
+* Use the simulator to collect data characteristic of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road